-A student suspended or dismissed from the University under the graduate and undergraduate progression and graduation policies and who is involved in the grievance process outlined in this catalog will be allowed to register for non-clinical classes in the semester immediately following the ruling while their appeal is being heard.
+A student suspended or dismissed from the University under the graduate and undergraduate progression and graduation policies and who is involved in the grievance process outlined in this catalog and student handbook will be allowed to register for non-clinical classes in the semester immediately following the ruling while his/her appeal is being heard.
 This policy does not apply to students whose next semester involves only clinical courses as defined by the program.